laurentperrinet/laurentperrinet.github.io/content/slides/2026-01-29-emergences.md

 {{< figure src="https://i.giphy.com/26xBtPbmDlugFxUiY.webp" width="90%" >}}

 {{< speaker_note >}}
+in summary: Sparse representations resulting from these processes have been successfully applied in various domains such as image processing, computer vision, and audio signal processing.
+It has shown promise in tasks such as noise reduction, compression, feature extraction, and pattern recognition.
+By capturing the essential structure and characteristics of the data in a sparse representation, sparse coding can help reduce redundancy and noise, and extract meaningful features for further analysis or processing.

 - ...let's delve into a computational theory of sparse coding

 review_bib = s.content_bib("LP", "2015", '"Sparse models" in <a href="https://laurentperrinet.github.io/publication/cristobal-perrinet-keil-15-bicv/">Biologically Inspired Computer Vision</a>')